 Camouflaged Papuan Frogmouth

 Frogmouths are related to a species known as nightjars and nighthawks, and tangentially to goat suckers, which fly and roost in trees from the Indian Subcontinent to Southeast Asia, Australia and the Americas.
 They seem to be named after their beaks, which are large and flat, with a hook in the middle.

 According to tales, they have a “frog-like gape,” which doesn’t sound quiet right to me.
-The Papuan Frogmouth I saw had a massive flat bill, which was broad and wide, but it did not look frog-like.
-Their mouths are large enough to accommodate a small rodent, or reptilian invertebrate I suppose, so the name frogmouth is not too far off the mark.
+The Papuan Frogmouth we saw had a massive flat bill, which was broad and wide, but it did not look frog-like.
+Their mouths are large enough to accommodate a small rodent, or reptilian invertebrate, so the name frogmouth is not too far off the mark.

 Port Douglas Wildlife Habitat and Nature Park